geopi1/Improved_USRNet/README.md

 for Blind Super Resolution via [Kernel Estimation](https://arxiv.org/abs/1909.06581)

 In this project we aim to extend USRNet [1] for Blind Super Resolution.
 We added a step of blind kernel estimation [2] and noise STD estimation [3] algorithm.
-These additions show SoTA performance in Blind-SR
+These additions show SOTA performance in Blind-SR

-This code borrows heavily from [1] & [2], see the papers and code in the Acknowledgment section.

 ## Getting Started